clei1/PowerPuffGirls-Part-II/README.md

 #### How does the pivot selection and data arrangement affect execution time?

 ##### The pivot point determines whether the run time is the average, worst or best case scenario.
 If the pivot is always the median, it ensures that it will have a runtime of O(nlogn).
+For data arrangement, if the elements are in descending or ascending order, the execution time would be slightly less (milliseconds) than the execution time of a random arrangement of elements.
+However, overall, the runtime of partition would still be O(n).